 Analysis Of Your Budget

 You need to consider your budget and how much money you have allotted the marketing team.
-You shouldn’t be too quick to make assumptions on other company financials, as those numbers may not reflect what is going on at a given time.
+You shouldn’t be too quick to make assumptions about other company financials, as those numbers may not reflect what is going on at a given time.

 It’s important to have a clear idea of where your marketing budget is going, and the best way to do that is by categorizing it in line with what type of expenses you’ll be covering.
 For example: